Inada YuMe Massage Chair Review

 Rotary Rocking Feature

-It wouldn’t be fair to describe this as the YuMe’s stand-out feature, because it is relatively minor, but it is what makes the chair so unique -- the YuMe massage chair rocks.
+It wouldn’t be fair to describe this as the YuMe’s stand-out feature because it is relatively minor, but it makes the chair so unique — the YuMe massage chair rocks.

 No, you can’t just sit on it and rock when you're not getting a massage, but it has a gentle rocking motion that can be activated with any of the offered massage programs, which supposedly enhances the experience.

-By itself, that’s not a reason to recommend the chair, but if you’re looking for a model that can do things other chairs can’t do, and deliver a different kind of massage experience, you’ll be particularly interested in this feature.
+By itself, that’s not a reason to recommend the chair.
+Still, if you’re looking for a model that can do things other chairs can’t do and deliver a different kind of massage experience, you’ll be particularly interested in this feature.

 A Generous Number of Options

-The heart and soul of any massage chair is, of course, the number of options it offers, and the Inada YuMe Robo is no different in this regard.
+The heart and soul of any massage chair are, of course, the number of options it offers, and the Inada YuMe Robo is no different in this regard.

 Massage Techniques